When the IRS Challenges Your S-Corp Salary

 These aren't hypotheticals.
 These are real cases decided by real courts, and they illustrate exactly how reasonable compensation disputes play out.

-The outcome: The Eighth Circuit Court of Appeals upheld a Tax Court determination that reasonable compensation was $91,044.
-Watson owed back payroll taxes on the $67,044 difference for each year in question.
+The outcome: The Eighth Circuit Court of Appeals affirmed a district court determination that reasonable compensation was $91,044.
+The IRS prevailed on roughly the $67,044 difference per year, which became wages subject to FICA.

-The facts: Joseph Radtke was an attorney and the sole shareholder of his legal services S-corp.
-He paid himself zero salary in 1982 and took his entire compensation as dividends ($18,225 that year).
+The facts: Joseph Radtke was an attorney and the sole director, shareholder, and only full-time employee of his legal services S-corp.
+He paid himself a base salary of zero in 1982 and took his entire compensation as dividends ($18,225 that year).

 The lesson: Zero salary is an automatic loss.
 There is no scenario where an S-corp shareholder who performs services for the corporation can justify paying themselves nothing.
 If you work in the business, you must take a salary.

-The facts: Clary Hood, Inc. is a land excavation and grading company organized as a C corporation.
-The company paid CEO Clary Hood $5 million bonuses in 2015 and 2016.
-The IRS challenged the deductibility of the bonuses under §162(a)(1).
-Both sides brought expert witnesses.
-Hood's experts submitted analyses that used comparable companies that didn't match his business.
-The IRS expert used industry-specific data and disclosed her methodology in detail.
+The facts: Clary Hood, Inc. is a South Carolina land excavation and grading company organized as a C corporation.
+The company paid CEO Clary Hood a $5 million bonus in both 2015 and 2016 and deducted the payments as reasonable compensation under §162(a)(1).
+The IRS argued the bonuses were excessive and amounted to disguised dividends.
+Both sides brought expert witnesses; Hood's experts leaned on comparable companies that didn't match his business, while the IRS expert used industry-specific data and disclosed her methodology in detail.

 The lesson: Even though this was a C-corp deduction case, the §162 reasonable-compensation standard is the same one applied to S-corps.
 Methodology transparency matters more than credentials — the IRS expert's analysis used industry-specific data and was fully documented; Hood's experts' comparables didn't match the actual business.
 This is why WageProof documents the BLS occupation codes, geographic area, data year, and proficiency-to-percentile mapping for every wage figure.
 If an examiner wants to trace the math back to a published BLS source, the report shows them how.